AdobeDocs/experience-platform.en/help/sources/tutorials/api/explore/tabular.md

 title: Explore a Tabular Source using the Flow Service API
 description: This tutorial uses the Flow Service API to explore the contents and structure of a table-based source.
 ---
-# Explore your data tables using the [!DNL Flow Service] API
+# Explore data tables using the [!DNL Flow Service] API

 This tutorial provides steps on how to explore and preview the structure and contents of your data tables using the [[!DNL Flow Service]](https://www.adobe.io/experience-platform-apis/references/flow-service/) API.